shorepine/tulipcc/README.md

 Welcome to the Tulip Creative Computer (aka Tulip, aka Tulip CC, aka Tulip4).

-Tulip is a self contained portable computer, with a display and keyboard and sound.
+Tulip is a self contained portable creative computer, with a display and keyboard and sound.
 It boots directly into a Python prompt.
+You can dive right into making something without distractions or complications.
 It is not a shell based on another operating system.
 Every byte of RAM, every cycle of the CPU is dedicated to your code, the display and music.

-Tulip is a portable creative terminal.
-You can dive right into making something without distractions or complications.

 You can use Tulip to make music, write code, make art, games, or just write.
 It does not have a web browser, although it can connect to a network in a slow fashion.